Real Christians, Real Joy

 Why Study 1 John?

-Distinguishing ourselves through fellowship with God and other Christians isn't a killjoy; it's the path to overflowing joy.
+Distinguishing your life from the world and fellowshipping with God and other Christians isn't a killjoy.
+It's the path to complete joy, assuming you participate.

-John also confronts Gnosticism, the idea that spiritual enlightenment excuses physical actions.
-He insists that what we do matters.
+John also confronts Gnosticism, the idea that enlightenment matters more than actions.
+John insists what you do matters.
 Christians do certain things and avoid others.
-If you claim to be a Christian but don't live like one, John says you're lying.
-This is serious because being a Christian means eternal life; otherwise, it's eternal death under God's wrath.
+If you claim to be a Christian but don't act like one, you're lying.
+This is controversial because we hesitate to say professions alone aren't enough.
+But eternal life versus eternal death under God's wrath makes it serious.

 The Eyewitness Testimony of Jesus